ljonestz/compoundriskdata/README.md

 ## Main scripts and data architecture

-Individual indicator datasets are stored as separate files in the 'Indicator_dataset' folder, with many of the source materials generated using scripts in the main repository (e.g. 'GDACS scrape.r', 'FAO scrape.r', 'COVID scrape data.r', 'Debt scrape.r').
+Individual indicator datasets are stored as separate files in the **Indicator_dataset** folder, with many of the source materials generated using scripts in the main repository (e.g. 'GDACS scrape.r', 'FAO scrape.r', 'COVID scrape data.r', 'Debt scrape.r').

-The 'Coumpound_Risk_database.r' script is used to compile the various indicator datasets into the eight seperate risk component sheets.
-These can each be found as .csv files in the 'Risk_sheets' folder.
+Alongside this, **Coumpound_Risk_database.r** is used to compile datasets for each of the indicators that feed into the eight seperate risk component sheets.
+Many of the ingestion commands described above also feature as part of the script and automatically generate real-time risk information.
+The script saves each of the individual source indicators as separate .csv files saved in the **Indicator_dataset** folder.
+In addition, eight summary files compiling all source indicators that feed into each respective risk component are generated and saved in the **Risk_sheets** folder.
+Note: a number of errors are thrown out when the Natural Hazards sheet is created - though these should not be consequential to the results.

+**Global database and summary sheet.R** takes inputs from each of the risk components sheets and calculates overall risk scores (both for the eight risk components as well as a total compound risk score for each country).
+In addition, a series of alternative risk calculations and reliability scores are generated for comparison.
+Lastly, the script is used to generate a summary Excel file designed to mimic the original CRM database.

-'Compound Plots.r' generates a series of comparative plots and visuals.
+**Compound Plots.r** generates a series of comparative plots and visuals that are subsequently saved to the **Plots** folder.

 ## Outcome databases